 Where to find it

-You can find Takoyaki in Nara or Osaka since it originated from Osaka.
+You can find Takoyaki in Nara or Osaka since it originated in Osaka.
 Although it wasn’t my favorite, it definitely was cheap!
-Here’s where we found it in Nara:
+Here’s where we found it near some food stalls in Nara:

 Some we didn’t try but will next time

-There were a few dishes that we just didn’t have time to try (yeah, we went back for a lot of conveyor belt sushi and maybe that’s why) but if you’re looking for a few more cheap eats you could try Udon Noodles, Miso Soup, or Soba Noodles.
+There were a few dishes that we just didn’t have time to try (yeah, we went back for a lot of conveyor belt sushi and maybe that’s why) but if you’re looking for a few more cheap eats you could try:

 The best Japanese food doesn’t have to be the most expensive!
 There’s tons of cheap Japanese food to try!

 - How to Budget for Food on Your Trip to Japan